jackiecwv/SDS-CP040-modelops/README.md

 ## 📊 Dataset / Model

-For this project, we’ll provide a pre-trained ML model artifact (model.pkl) that already includes preprocessing and the trained estimator.
+For this project, we’ll provide pre-trained ML model artifacts that already include preprocessing and the trained estimator.
 This ensures participants can focus on serving, containerization, and deployment rather than model training.

 ## 🗂️ Project Workflow & Timeline